Water Bottle Filling Stations: Help Fight the Plastic Crisis

 It can take as long as 500 years for plastic to decompose, so every time it is thrown out instead of recycled, it impacts the natural environment.
 The Ellen MacArthur Foundation has even predicted that, if plastic leakage continues at its current rate, by 2050 there will be more plastic in the ocean than fish (by weight).

-The comprehensive report revealed that 95 percent of the value of plastic packaging is lost, due to the prevalence of disposable, single-use items.
+It has been revealed that 95 percent of the value of plastic packaging is lost, due to the prevalence of disposable, single-use items.
 This costs the global economy somewhere between $80 and $120 billion each year.
 In addition, the UN Environment Programme predicts that by 2050, the plastics industry will consume 15 percent of the annual carbon budget, and 20 percent of global oil production.

 Turning the Tide